egamiretta/egamiretta/README.md

 **I created my first personal repository

+**I made a ReadMe.md and started editing it :happy:_

 6. Move on to Step 2!

    **Note**: If you made a public repository, and want to confirm you correctly set up your first branch, wait about 20 seconds then refresh this page (the one you're following instructions from).
 [GitHub Actions](https://docs.github.com/en/actions) will automatically close this step and open the next one.